vishalchovatiya/CPP_Templates/C++ casting.md

 - Use dynamic_cast wherever you casting pointers and references which points to inheritance hierarchy.
 Keep in mind that only use dynamic_cast on classes with atleast one virtual member.
 - Use const_cast when you need to remove const or volatile keywords.
 Think carefully before using this cast.

+Note: Const casts and reinterpret casts should generally be avoided because they are only useful in rare cases and can be harmful if used incorrectly.
+Avoid const casts and reinterpret casts unless you have a very good reason to use them.

 ### References
 - https://www.learncpp.com/cpp-tutorial/4-4a-explicit-type-conversion-casting/